Kelevra82/sandbox-level-2/git.md

 1. git init
 2. Run the command `git config user.name`
 3. If it's not correct, run the command `git config user.name "Your Name"`
+4. To set it as default, run the command `git config --global user.name "Your Name"`

 ### CONFIGURE USER EMAIL

 1. git init
 2. Run the command `git config user.email`
 3. If it's not correct, run the command `git config user.email "Your Email"`
+4. To set it as default, run the command `git config --global user.email "Your Email"`

 ### COPY THE REPOSITORY URL